 Psychologists say that the conditions of poverty make family members very impatient to each other.
 Even if both partners make an equal effort to get out of debt or simply to survive, the tense atmosphere absorbs all of their power and reduces feelings to zero.

 Poverty is a real challenge in marriage, especially with multiple kids.
 It happens that the husband loses the ability to earn money and the wife is forced to support a family.
 In this situation, it is very difficult to rely on the patience and devotion of the spouse, because she feels unfairly deprived.

 People find it hard to accept changed circumstances, to adjust to the rhythm of life of the sick person, to sacrifice time and energy supporting him.
 The feeling that things could turn out differently and the guilt can destroy a person from the inside.

 The causes of divorce in the United States are often associated with the question of housing.
 Young families, forced to reside under the same roof with their parents also risk not to celebrate the fifth anniversary of the wedding.
 It is required just from six months to two years for the development of the conflict with the older generation.

-Mend the Marriage by Brad Browning
+Mend The Marriage Program by Brad Browning